cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 - This work allows for models to take in streams of data, e.g., from Github, to create models that can be used in general cases.
 - Dependencies: update a model with text from dependencies as they are updated
+- Window: how much "lag" is acceptable in a historical simulation, e.g., can we use a standard sized mini-batch and still remain robust?

 ## Last Words {#sec:conclusion-final}